CS7319-Architecture-Group7/CS7319-Final-Project-Group07-Smith-Sreepada-Alavala/README.md

 -  Visual Studio Code - Minimum Version 1.89 or another IDE to support NodeJS and ReactJS Development
 -  Git Tools - Latest Version

-Below are the steps for setting up the development environment
+### Steps for setting up the development environment

 -  Install NodeJS (for MacOS using bash or for Windows using fnm)
 -  Install MySQL from MySQL Downloads page